gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 ## What is the aim of this document?

-As a Gatsby core team, we've found patterns that help us effectively triage incoming Github issues, providing answers to the community's questions, identify bugs as well as opportunities to contribute to Gatsby core.
+On the Gatsby core team, we've found patterns that help us effectively triage incoming Github issues, providing answers to the community's questions, identifying bugs, and providing contribution opportunities.
 Triaging issues is a great way to contribute to the Gatsby community and share your knowledge, without necessarily requiring a lot of deep context about the way the Gatsby codebase works.

 We want to share these patterns with the broader community, so that if you're interesting in helping us triage, you're able to do so more effectively!

-This document should answer any questions you might have along the way.
-We’ll answer common questions, list guidelines and illustrate a decision tree.
+In this document we’ll answer common questions, list guidelines and illustrate a decision tree.

 ## What is first touch maintenance?

 For Gatsby the first line of communication between a user and the team is the issue tracker on GitHub.
 Typically, every day 20-30 issues are opened -- that's one every hour!

-These issues could be:
+An opened issue could be:

 - a question that can be answered immediately
 - a bug report